strongishllama/faasd-cdk/README.md

 npm install @strongishllama/faasd-cdk
 ```

 Add the construct to your CDK stack, filling out the properties.
-Both the account and region property are required.
 ```ts
 new faasd.Instance(this, 'faasd-instance', {
   account: '0123456789',